pomopopo/typora-theme-softgreen/README.md

-# typora-theme-eyeazy
+# typora-theme-eye-easy
-A typora theme inspired by tinylight (vscode) and Ursine (typora).
+A typora theme based on *Soft Green*, inspired by *tinylight* (vscode) and *Ursine* (typora).

 ## About eye-easy theme
 Soft Green Theme from h5builder maybe the best theme for my eyes.
 I like the gentel feeling of this soft green, not too dark or too bright.

 ## Features
+- soft green theme, not too bright or too dark, better for eyes.
-- in source mode, line width = 128
+- in source mode, line width changed to 128rem.
-- tested in both macos and win10 unibody, linux not tested.
+- mostly tested on macOS and partially tested on Win10 unibody, linux not tested, but should work.

 ## Snapshots